Last Updated on 1 November 2021

 This sounds quite basic… But, if you want Guests to show up, you’ve got to let them know it’s taking place.
 Give enough advance notice so your Guests can work the event into their calendar.

-Sounds basic… but… put your best food forward.
+Sounds basic… but… put your best foot forward.
 A great chance to do a “spring cleaning” – making your place spick-and-span.

 What does your place smell like when people first walk in?
 Is it pleasant and welcoming?